napstrrox/SpringbootApp/README.md

 # SpringbootApp

-This Application expose three Rest Api
+This Application main aim to learn springboot with Rest Webswebrvices expose three Rest Api.
+Below the details.

 1. Fibonacci